-Note: The colours of the country dots represent their performance in Traditional and Al dimensions Resilience Leaders are the which countries perform above average in both Traditional and AI dimensions.
+Note: The colours of the country dots represent their performance in Traditional and AI dimensions Resilience Leaders are the countries which perform above average in both Traditional and AI dimensions.
 Traditional Leaders are the countries which perform above average only in Traditional dimension.
-Al Leaders are the countries which performs above average only in Al dimension.
+AILeadersare the countries which performs above average only in AI dimension.
 Resilience Potentials are the rest of countries.